Spread: a measure of the size of metric spaces: Introduction

-In the final section we consider the growth rate of the spread as the metric space is scaled.
-This gives a scale dependent notion of `dimension'.
-For instance if millions of points are formed into the shape of a square, then at small scales it will look like a point, i.e.~zero dimensional, at medium scales it will look two dimensional, and at very large scales it will look like a collection of isolated points, i.e.~zero dimensional, again.
+In the final section we consider the growth rate of the spread, which can be viewed as a kind of (scale dependent) dimension of the space, and we numerically compare this to the Haussdorff dimension for some fractals Here is some idea of what we mean by scale dependent dimension: if millions of points are formed into the shape of a square, then at small scales it will look like a point, i.e.~zero dimensional, at medium scales it will look two dimensional, and at very large scales it will look like a collection of isolated points, i.e.~zero dimensional, again.
 We look at numerical calculations for some simple approximations to fractals and see that at the medium scales the `spread dimension' is related to the Hausdorff dimension of the fractal.